Engage

 Response Architecture

-Crisis response is not improvisation — it's rehearsed decision-making.
+Crisis response is not improvisation.
+It's rehearsed decision-making.
 The Playbook's response architecture defines the decision trees, communication protocols, and authority structures that allow organizations to act decisively when speed is the only competitive advantage available.

 04